izetex/contracts/README.md

 The reward can be distributed in arbitrary way, depending on the sub-classed contract for a real game.
 Look FreeGame and RevShareGame for real examples.
-The contract can be extended by overriding methods calculate_amount and payout, which defines how to calculate the prize value and pay reward to winner, issuer, game owner and others.
+The contract can be extended by overriding methods issue and payout, which defines how to calculate the prize value and pay reward to winner, issuer, game owner and others.

 The prize is issued using a token reservation.
 The token controls the amount pf prize to be issued.